United States Navy. General Motors TBM-3E. Construction number 3976 but also reported as 6961.

 Aerial spray program – NB

-1972 – Apparently sprayed in NB in this year, Pilot Woytaz.
+1972 – Calibration trials in Dunphy, NB.
+Pilot Woytaz.

 Crashed 18 May 1972 in northern Maine while on ferry from Dunphy, NB, to Maniwaki, Quebec.
 The aircraft washed out; pilot Al Woytaz was not injured, but was rescued a day later.